Looking for things to do in Homer, Alaska?

 for a heartfelt, one of a kind, and truly magical experience…

-Our farmstead is nestled among the red-caned wild roses, up against the hill overlooking Kachemak Bay and the Kenai Mountains.
+Our farmstead, gallery, and studios are nestled among the red-caned wild roses, up against the hill and overlooking Kachemak Bay and the Kenai Mountains.

 Stepping inside their home I found delightful surprises around every corner – from homemade benches and quilts to a dollhouse, rounded countertops and beautifully worked doors and windows.
 Everything on the homestead is a testament to the imagination, creativity, and skill of the Deans.